cohere-ai/cohere-go/README.md

 The Cohere Go library provides convenient access to the Cohere API from Go.

-## ✨🪩✨ Announcing Cohere's new Go SDK ✨🪩✨

-We are very excited to publish this brand new Go SDK.
-We now officially support Go and will continuously update this library with all of the latest features in our API.
-Please create issues where you have feedback so that we can continue to improve the developer experience!

 ## Requirements

 This module requires Go version >= 1.18.